2018 American salmonella outbreak

 The 2018 American salmonella outbreak was an American foodborne disaster that started in Iowa, spreading to 7 other states, sickening as many as 265 people, killing one, with 94 hospitalized.
 Ready-to-eat chicken salad was produced by Iowa-based Triple T Specialty Meats Inc. between January 2 and February 7 for distribution in Fareway grocery stores.
 Salad was sold in containers of various weights at Fareway stores deli from January 4 to February 9.
-Total of approximately 20 630 pounds of chicken were deemed contaminated with Salmonella Typhimurium at the time of recall on February 21.
+Total of approximately 20,630 pounds of chicken were deemed contaminated with Salmonella Typhimurium at the time of recall on February 21.

 Overview

 Illnesses started from January 8 to March 20.
 94 hospitalizations, including one death, were reported.
 On February 9 Iowa Department of Public Health (IDPH) notified the US Department of Agriculture’s Food Safety and Inspection Service (FSIS) of its investigation of Salmonella-related illnesses.
-Whole genome sequencing performed on bacteria from ill people across the 8 states affected showed close genetic relationship, indicating a common source of infection.

 Samples of chicken salad were collected in February for testing at Iowa State Hygienic Laboratory (SHL).
 Test results were presumptive positive Salmonella Typhimurium, leading to a joint public IDPH and the Iowa Department of Inspections and Appeals (IDIA) alert.